Sir-Lancaster/cs1440-Lancaster-Kayden-assn2/doc/Plan.md

 *   [ ] Note any relevant and interesting events that happened while you wrote the code.
     *   e.g. things you learned, things that didn't go according to plan.

+### Head
+Implementation went well.

+### Grep
+Good planning makes this go smooth.

+### tt.py
+So far so good, I will add the other function calls as they are designed.

 ## Phase 3: Testing and Debugging
 *(30% of your effort)*